28 One-Hand Desk Lunches for the Days You’re Basically Married to Your Keyboard

 22) Soft Pretzel

-Although a soft pretzel is not a complete lunch, it can certainly act as a satisfying centerpiece on a busy day.
-It is simple to grab, simple to rip apart, and unlike a baguette, it won’t fling crumbs everywhere.
-Mustard adds a little bite and prevents things from feeling overly snacking.
-If you pair it with yogurt or an apple, then you’re in decent shape.
+A soft pretzel is not a whole lunch, but it can easily work as a centerpiece for a meal on the go.
+It’s easy to grab and easy to tear apart, and it also won’t unleash a barrage of crumbs in the process like a baguette would.
+Mustard can add a little extra bite and prevent things from feeling overly snacky.
+If you add yogurt or an apple to the mix, then you’re in decent shape.

 23) Smoked Salmon Bagel